We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Decided it’s time to invest in a grown-up pillow?
 The ones from mattress maker Purple might be on your list of picks, but it’s worth getting all the deets — including what other sleepers think — before dropping the dough.

 Here are all the facts (and nothing but the facts) about these popular pillows.

-- adjustable height
+- adjustable pillow options